bigsql/spock/docs/README.md

 PostgreSQL's logical decoding facility does not support decoding changes to large objects, so pglogical cannot replicate large objects.

-### Postgres-XL

-Minimum supported version of Postgres-XL is 9.5r1.5.

-Postgres-XL is only supported as subscriber (cannot be a provider).
-For workloads with many small transactions the performance of replication may suffer due to increased write latency.
-On the other hand large insert (or bulkcopy) transactions are heavily optimized to work very fast with Postgres-XL.

-Also any DDL limitations apply so extra care need to be taken when using `replicate_ddl_command()`.

-Postgres-XL changes defaults and available settings for `pglogical.conflict_resolution` and `pglogical.use_spi` configuration options.

-### BDR

-`pglogical` does not currently interoperate well with BDR.
-BDR nodes will not forward writes made by pglogical subscribers.
-And pglogical providers will not decode and send writes made on other BDR nodes to the pglogical subscriber.

-This restriction may be lifted at a later time.

-## Credits and License
+## License

-pglogical has been designed, developed and tested by the 2ndQuadrant team
-* Petr Jelinek
-* Craig Ringer
-* Simon Riggs
-* Pallavi Sontakke
-* Umair Shahid

-pglogical license is The PostgreSQL License
+spock license is The PostgreSQL License

-pglogical copyright is donated to PostgreSQL Global Development Group
+spock copyright is donated to PostgreSQL Global Development Group